AltherLago/design-patterns-java/README.md

+# Exploring Practical Design Patterns with Java

+Repository with implementations of design patterns explored in the Lab "Exploring Design Patterns in Practice with Java".
+Specifically, this project explored some patterns using pure Java:

+- Singleton
+- Strategy
+- Facade

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.